MODM Clinical Database Management

 - Use of professional software

-- Set up a clinical database in compliance with CDISC recommendations and regulations
+- Set up a clinical database following CDISC recommendations and in compliance with regulations.

-- Ability to define the necessary consistency checks to guarantee a reliable database that complies with the test protocol
+- Ability to define the necessary consistency checks to ensure a reliable database that complies with the test protocol

-- Program these consistency checks using professional SAS software.
+- Program these consistency checks using professional software and SAS.

-- Plan and carry out all the quality control steps required to obtain a clean database
+- Plan and carry out all necessary quality control steps to obtain a clean database.

 TEACHING RESOURCES AND PROFESSIONAL EXPERIENCE

-- Since the start of the 2021 academic year, practical teaching and the APP have been carried out on the Viedoc eCRF, thanks to close collaboration between the course and the Viedoc team.
+- Practical lessons, as well as the APP, have been conducted since the start of the 2021 academic year on the Viedoc eCRF thanks to close collaboration between the training program and the Viedoc team.

-- Educational space for 3D printing in healthcare.
-Learning Lab, flipped courses, interactive seminars, company visits, project-based learning...
+- Educational Space for 3D Printing in Healthcare.
+Learning Lab, flipped classroom, interactive seminars, company visits, project-based learning, etc.

 - M1 + M2 open to apprenticeships, schedules adapted to optimize practical training